andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ## Trained extrapolation (aka AI+ML)

-Trained Generative models answer the question:
+Trained generative models answer the question:
 > What invisible rules can we decipher from the past that may adapt well in the future?

 Learning what to do next rather than setting the rules out ahead of time is a dramatically different approach.
 One that makes room for truly adaptive and dynamic outcomes.